NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 [caching]: #caching

 The big unresolved question is about the caching of content-adressed paths.
-As [Eelco's phd thesis][nixphd] states it, caching ca paths raises a number of questions when building that path is non-deterministic (because two different stores can have two different outputs for the same path, which might lead to some dependencies being duplicated in the closure of a dependency).
+As [Eelco's phd thesis][nixphd] states, caching CA paths raises a number of questions when building that path is non-deterministic (because two different stores can have two different outputs for the same path, which might lead to some dependencies being duplicated in the closure of a dependency).
-There exist some solutions to this problem (including one presented in Eelco's thesis), but for the sake of simplicity, this RFC simply forbids to mark a derivation as ca if its build is not deterministic (although there's no real way to check that so it's up to the author of the derivation to ensure that it is the case).
+There exist some solutions to this problem (including one presented in Eelco's thesis), but for the sake of simplicity, this RFC simply forbids to mark a derivation as CA if its build is not deterministic (although there's no real way to check that so it's up to the author of the derivation to ensure that it is the case).